pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Overview.rst

 The Work Area
 .............

-.. incimage:: /images/WorkArea.jpg 600px center
+.. incimage:: /images/WorkAreaAnnotated.jpg 800px center
-   :caption:  The (empty) |appname| work area.
+   :caption:  Features of the |appname| work area.
    :block:

 The work area in |appname| is based conceptually on a virtual workshop.
 You may